alexch/codelikethis/public/lessons/client_side_coding/media.md

 # svg

 SVG stands for **standard vector graphic** and unlike other types of images they are not made out of pixels.
-They are instead collections of instructoins that tell the computer how to draw a specific shape.
+They are instead collections of instructions that tell the computer how to draw a specific shape.

-Since they are not blocks of pixels SVGs can be scaled up indefinately with no detrinmental effects on quality, and they have very small file sizes compared to the other two image types covered above.
+Since they are not blocks of pixels SVGs can be scaled up indefinitely with no detrimental effects on quality, and they have very small file sizes compared to the other two image types covered above.
 They also are **exactly** the shape they appear to be and as such will only block what they appear to cover.

 # Lab: Embedding Images

 Let's go to our trusty "example-html" directory, and add some images to make your page more engaging!

 * add in one image from an external source per section on your `index.html` document
   * There are many sites around the web that serve up placeholder images.
-(PlaceKitten)[https://placekitten.com/] is the classic, though (PlaceCage)[https://www.placecage.com/], and (FillMurray)[https://www.fillmurray.com/] are both hilarious
+[PlaceKitten](https://placekitten.com/) is the classic, though [PlaceCage](https://www.placecage.com/), and [FillMurray](https://www.fillmurray.com/) are both hilarious

 * Choose an image from your computer to include on your About page
 * Create a subdirectory named "images" (or 'imgs', or 'pictures', or whatever name makes sense to you)